pgailinas/videoqa-representation-comparison/docs/08_Evaluate_Development_Results.md

 Evaluation is performed using a common multiple-choice framework, enabling direct comparison of all loaded experiments using identical validation, accuracy, question-type, error-analysis, visualization, and reporting procedures.

+## Step 0 — Notebook Configuration

+Each notebook begins with **Step 0**, which centralizes the notebook's user-configurable settings.
+Before executing the notebook, review these options to select the desired experiment configuration, dataset scope, runtime behavior, and optional Google Drive write support.
+The default settings are appropriate for the documented tutorial workflow.

 ## Workflow Overview